They are not wrong with this sign.

 Ah.
 "The last cattle guard" - the official boundary onto the large land tract belonging to the Soldier Meadows Guest Ranch.
 See those clump of trees on the right horizon?
 We've come a come long way and a pat on the back was in order!

-Although the BLM lists the distance to High Rock Lake (10 miles), notice the lack of mileage to Vya or Cedarville.
+Notice the lack of mileage to Vya or Cedarville!
+Instead, all you get is High Rock Lake ... and even then, the arrow is extremely hard to see with a distance listed as 10 miles.
 This is typical of the region and why it's so imperative to know your bearings, or carry "the black" Nevada atlas with you at all times!
-Google won't help you out here.
+Google will not help you out here.
 Just know that this road may be your only other alternative out of the area.

-By the way, we tripped the campgrounds at approximately 5 miles from this junction.
+By the way, we tripped the Soldier Meadows Campground at approximately 5 miles from this junction.

 Mile 60